Ball lightning: Electrochemical model

-In the electrochemical model (based on work by Stakhanov and later modified by Turner) a lightning ball is an air plasma surrounded by several chemically active layers.
-It is fuelled by nitrogen oxidation producing the ions H_{3}O^{+} and NO_{2}^{−}.
-On hydration these ions can combine, refrigerating the plasma surface.
+In the electrochemical model (based on work by Stakhanov and later modified by Turner), a lightning ball is an air plasma surrounded by several chemically active layers.
+It is fueled by nitrogen oxidation producing the ions H_{3}O^{+} and NO_{2}^{−}.
+On hydration, these ions can combine, refrigerating the plasma surface.
 The aerosols of nitrous acid so produced are then further oxidized to nitric acid.
 They grow in size and restrict the inflow of air, thus holding the plasma together.

 These processes require very delicately balanced chemical and electrical conditions in the surrounding air which explains the rarity of the phenomenon.
 With optimal reaction conditions, the weight of the droplets formed can more than offset the buoyancy force of the hot plasma.
 At the same time, the net positive charges, both on the outside of the ball and on the Earth's surface (during a thunderstorm), can sometimes balance the ball in the air a meter or less above the ground.

 Ball movement can be driven by electrical fields but also, since the air in-flow is restricted by the number and mean diameter of the surface particles, it will respond to local humidity differences.
 Furthermore, the air in-flow provides a very effective surface tension to the ball.
 This explains such apparently anomalous behaviors as squeezing through relatively small holes and bouncing.
 In its final form, the model can explain all the known characteristics of ball lightning.

 Thermodynamic considerations refute the fallacy that rapid charge neutralisation precludes ball lightning from being a plasma.